Blog

 RBA-Interest-Rate-Rise3

-Interest rates on car loans and other credit products are generally proportional to the RBA’s cash rate.
-The RBA sets the cash rate at the beginning of each month (except on January) to stabilise the economy.
-When the RBA’s cash rate is high (like it was during the financial crash of 2008), car loan interest rates will similarly go up.
+Interest rates on car loans and other credit products are generally proportional to the RBA’s Cash Rate The RBA sets the Cash Rate at the beginning of each month (except on January) to stabilise the economy.
+When the RBA’s Cash Rate is high (like it was during the financial crash of 2008), car loan interest rates will similarly go up.

 When Will Interest Rates Rise?

-Interest rates have been increasing incrementally since May.
-For over a year, since November 2020, the cash rate has remained at 0.1%.
-Over the last five months, the RBA has increased the cash rate by 0.25% or 0.5% each month.
+Interest rates have been increasing incrementally since May 2022.
+For over a year, from November 2020 to April 2022, the RBA's Cash Rate remained at 0.1%.
+Since May 2022, the RBA has increased the Cash Rate by 0.25% or 0.5% each month.

-However, banks and lenders don’t always raise their rates in sync with the RBA’s cash rate.
+However, banks and lenders don’t always raise their rates in sync with the RBA’s Cash Rate.
 So, while the market rate has increased dramatically, it doesn’t necessarily mean you will pay more interest on your car loan.
 Your lender may raise rates more slowly or more quickly.
-In some cases, the rising cash rate may not impact your car loan at all.
+In some cases, the rising Cash Rate may not impact your car loan at all.

 What Will Happen to My Car Loan Interest Rate?